 An understanding of the ‘typical’ attention levels and development of infants

 This enables us to think about where the child is at with their attention and communication development and what to work on next.

-The common strengths of people with autism
+The common strengths of autism

 The characteristics of autism